Fotini Katopodes Chow

 Chow headshot

 Tina Katopodes Chow is the Fred and Claire Sauer Chancellor's Chair professor in Environmental Engineering at UC Berkeley.
-Chow’s research focus is numerical modeling of the atmospheric boundary layer, which is used to improve predictions for wind energy, air pollution dispersion, and cloud dynamics, among other applications.
-She also received the prestigious National Science Foundation CAREER Award and the Henry G. Houghton Award from the American Meteorological Society.
+Chow’s research focus is numerical modeling of the atmospheric boundary layer, which is used to improve predictions for wildfire smoke transport, urban dispersion, greenhouse gas emissions, and wind energy, among other applications.
+She also received the prestigious National Science Foundation CAREER Award and the PECASE award.

 Education